 TPuncorrected = δ15Nconsumer Δ15N

 where TPuncorrected is the uncorrected of each individual fish at a site, δ15Nconsumer is the δ15N signature of each individual fish, and Δ15N is the discrimination factor for each trophic transfer.
-Discrimination factors were calculated for each species using a specific conversion factor for fish muscle tissue (Caut et al., 2009).
+Discrimination factors were calculated for each species using a conversion factor for fish muscle tissue (Caut et al., 2009).

 To inform our expectations of how TP might change across the environmental gradient, we examined changes in diet composition for brown trout, creek chub, longnose dace, longnose sucker, and white sucker by using stomach content analysis.
 The diet items from each stomach sample were split into seven groups: algae, amphibians, aquatic invertebrates, terrestrial invertebrates, fish, crayfish, and debris.
 The stomach content groups were counted and weighed.
-To assess the relative importance of the diet items in the stomachs, we used an index of relative importance (%IRI).
-The index of relative importance considers the proportional number of diet items, the proportional weight of the items, and the frequency of occurrence of the items in diets (Cortés, 1997).
-We then used analysis of covariance (ANCOVA), to identify if fish changed their diet composition along the environmental gradient.
+To assess the relative importance of the diet items in the stomachs, we used an index of relative importance (%IRI) that considers the proportional number of diet items, the proportional weight of the items, and the frequency of occurrence of the items in diets (Cortés, 1997).
+We then used analysis of covariance (ANCOVA), to determine if fish changed their diet composition along the environmental gradient.

-We compared the TP estimates of the fish species corrected by each taxonomic and feeding group to the uncorrected TP estimates to assess if each taxonomic or feeding group removed the influence of background variability.
-We regressed the uncorrected TP estimates and the TP of each fish species corrected by each taxonomic/feeding group across the longitudinal gradient to obtain the effect of the longitudinal gradient on TP estimates (slope or β1).
-If the slopes of the corrected TP estimates were lower than the slopes of the uncorrected TP estimates, then we inferred that environmental variability was reduced or removed.
+We compared the uncorrected and corrected TP estimates derived from δ15N values to assess if a given taxonomic or feeding baseline group removed the influence of geographic variability in δ15N.
+We tested for a geographical gradient in TP by regressing the uncorrected TP estimates and the corrected TP estimates across the longitudinal gradient.
+If the slopes (β1) of the corrected TP estimates were lower than the slopes of the uncorrected TP estimates, we inferred that environmental variability was reduced or removed.
 We then used our stomach content data to infer if fish diet composition changed along the gradient.
 If fish consumed more fish and crayfish along the environmental gradient, then we expected that TP should increase along the gradient even after baseline correction (i.e., β1 > 0).
-If there were no dietary changes of the different diet items, then we expected TP to not change along the environmental gradient (i.e., β1 = 0).
+If there were no dietary changes, then we expected the corrected TP to not change along the environmental gradient (i.e., β1 = 0).
 Taxonomic or feeding groups that removed or reduced background variability and gave TP values consistent with stomach content changes were considered suitable baselines.

 Results